LWGO/LWGO.github.io/_posts/2017-03-20-Notifications.md

 - Use Cmd-K to jump to and respond to channels/conversations.
 - Create slack in my day by turning off Slack.
 I usually take a few hours in the morning to focus on “deep work” (a la [Cal Newport](http://calnewport.com/books/deep-work/)) before I open Slack for the day.

+Have your own productivity tips to share?
+I'd love to hear them at: lars (at) hubspot (dot) com